vandhana01/pes_asic_class/README.md

 <img width="650" alt="image" src="https://github.com/vandhana01/pes_asic_class/assets/142392052/76ab920b-3abd-4085-b1b7-96e40af4945b">

-## Load, Add and Store Instructions
+## Load, add and store instructions
 Load, Add, and Store instructions are often used to manipulate data within a computer's memory and registers.
 1. **Load Instructions:**
 Load instructions are used to transfer data from memory to registers.
 They allow you to fetch data from a specified memory address and place it into a register for further processing.